kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 Computers are unable to accurately store floating point numbers (or, numbers with a decimal point), and so performing math on them is often problematic.

-For example, lets say we want to split 10.00 TRTL between 3 people.
+For example, let's say we want to split 10.00 TRTL between 3 people.
 If you perform `10.00 / 3` in a programming language, you will probably see a result similar to `3.3333333333333335`.
 Where did that 5 come from?!
 The computer is incapable of storing this number to its full amount of decimal places.

 **How do we fix this?**

-Now, lets demonstrate how we can solve this issue, with *atomic units*.
+Now, let's demonstrate how we can solve this issue, with *atomic units*.
 Again, we have 10.00 TRTL, and we want to split it between 3 people.
-Recall that to get the amount of atomic units, we need to multiply by 100.
+Recall that to get the number of atomic units, we need to multiply by 100.
 So, we have a value of 1000 in atomic units.
 Now we can perform *integer division* instead.
-Lets perform `1000 / 3` - make sure you are using *integral division* in your programming language - and you should get a result of `333`.
+Let's perform `1000 / 3` - make sure you are using *integral division* in your programming language - and you should get a result of `333`.

 That's correct, each person can only get 333 units, or, if we want to convert back to TRTL, 3.33 TRTL.